-The Board of Directors assesses performance and allocates resources based on financial information for these segments, which includes earnings before interest, tax, depreciation and amortisation, adjusted for impairment, finance income and expenses and foreign exchange differences on borrowings and deposits (segment EBITDA) as a key measure of profitability.
+The Governing Board assesses performance and allocates resources based on financial information for these segments, which includes earnings before interest, tax, depreciation and amortisation, adjusted for impairment, finance income and expenses and foreign exchange differences on borrowings and deposits (segment EBITDA) as a key measure of profitability.
 Since this indicator is not a standard IFRS measure the Group's definition of EBITDA may differ from that of other companies.

-There are varying levels of integration between the Mining and Smelting reportable segments.
-This integration includes transfers of raw materials represented by zinc concentrate.
+There are varying levels of integration between reportable segments.
+This integration includes transfers of raw materials represented by zinc concentrate, zinc and zinc alloys.